BAB, HB, BBA, JD

 Churches all over America are operating under the authority of Christ alone as opposed to incorporating, getting 501(c)(3) status, or choosing to become legal establishments in any other manner.
 Unlike the great majority of churches in America, the churches associated with this ministry remain under Christ and Christ alone.

 Churches under Christ retain all benefits received by established churches.
 See What is an Established Church?
 In addition, they honor and please God in that they have proceeded according to New Testament Church doctrine.
 The trust estates established by those churches hold the Lord’s real estate, buses and other vehicles, and other assets which are used for the glory of God.
 All assets, in conformity with New Testament church doctrine, are owned by the Lord Jesus Christ as opposed to being owned by church corporations, churches, charitable trusts, or any other type of legal entity.

-However, churches who execute forms they have contrived their own documents without proper knowledge, understanding, and wisdom or who have modified documents received from others do our Lord a disservice.
+However, churches who execute forms without proper knowledge, understanding, and wisdom, or who have modified documents received from others, do our Lord a disservice.
 Generally speaking, neither their documents nor their implementation of the documents glorify our Lord because they are laden with flaws.
-Those churches proceed without knowledge, understanding and wisdom concerning the principles, civil laws, historical facts, etc. that need to be considered in execution of documents and operating thereafter.
+Many of those churches lack knowledge, understanding and wisdom concerning the principles, civil laws, historical facts, etc. that need to be considered in execution of documents and operating thereafter.
 Generally, they can get away with what they are doing.
 There are no checks on what they are doing.
 The government does not have the resources to monitor the activities of churches; but the Lord knows and the Lord is not pleased.
-Such a church may be in God’s permissive will, but that church is not in God’s perfect will.

 The following redacted documents give a layout for the documents a church can use to establish a church under Christ alone: